-I am originally from West Virginia and graduated from West Virginia University with BS in biology and psychology.
-I then attended medical school at WVU School of Medicine and graduated in 2014.
-I have always been interested in both internal medicine and psychiatry and an integrated/biopsychosocial approach to treating patients.
-I have been particularly drawn to the underserved population and interesting in improving quality of health care for medically, socially complicated patients.
-I also am interested in addiction, geriatrics, chronic pain, and depression, and home visits.
-I enjoy hanging out with family, going to the beach, exercising, and walking my dog.
+Dr. Smith is originally from West Virginia and graduated from West Virginia University with BS in biology and psychology.
+She then attended medical school at WVU School of Medicine and graduated in 2014.
+She has always been interested in both internal medicine and psychiatry, and an integrated/biopsychosocial approach to treating patients.
+She has been particularly drawn to the underserved population and is interested in improving quality of health care for medically, socially complicated patients.
+She is also interested in addiction, geriatrics, chronic pain, and depression, and home visits.
+She enjoys hanging out with family, going to the beach, exercising, and walking her dog.

-I am originally from Bogota, Colombia.
-I grew up half in NYC and half in southern SC.
-I went to Wake Forest University for undergraduate and MUSC for medical school.
-I have been exposed to many different cultures and lifestyles.
-Seeing how fellow immigrants struggle with the adjustments to a new place, I have become compelled to understand how psychosocial stresses predispose people to many future medical illnesses.
-I chose an internal-medicine psychiatry residency to become a physician who is dedicated to treat patients’ medical/psychiatric co-morbidities within their cultural context.
-My ideal future career would be an academic physician who teaches future generations of physicians to treat psychiatric and medical illnesses simultaneously in order to have more robust positive impacts on their patients’ health.
-My academic interests are in public/population health, cultural psychiatry, and integrated psychiatric-medical primary care.
-Internal Medicine-Psychiatry residency at MUSC is full of dually trained faculty and residents who value diversity and foster who we hope to become as physicians.
-Outside of medicine, I enjoy spending time with my co-residents and friends by acting as tourists in our own city.
-I love trying new restaurants and writing reviews, or outdoor recreation such as bicycling, kayaking, stand-up paddle boarding, or being out on a boat.
-I frequently enjoy walking my dog through the historic streets and parks of Downtown Charleston.
+Dr. Mateus is originally from Bogota, Colombia.
+He grew up half in NYC and half in southern SC.
+He went to Wake Forest University for undergraduate and MUSC for medical school.
+He has been exposed to many different cultures and lifestyles.
+Seeing how fellow immigrants struggle with the adjustments to a new place, he became compelled to understand how psychosocial stresses predispose people to many future medical illnesses.
+He chose an internal-medicine psychiatry residency to become a physician who is dedicated to treating patients’ medical/psychiatric co-morbidities within their cultural context.
+His ideal future career would be an academic physician who teaches future generations of physicians to treat psychiatric and medical illnesses simultaneously in order to have more robust positive impacts on their patients’ health.
+His academic interests are in public/population health, cultural psychiatry, and integrated psychiatric-medical primary care.
+The Internal Medicine-Psychiatry residency at MUSC is full of dually trained faculty and residents who value diversity and foster who he hopes to become as a physician.
+Outside of medicine, he enjoys spending time with his co-residents and friends by acting as tourists in our own city.
+He loves trying new restaurants and writing reviews, or outdoor recreation such as bicycling, kayaking, stand-up paddle boarding, or being out on a boat.
+He frequently enjoys walking his dog through the historic streets and parks of Downtown Charleston.

-I come from rural Southern Ohio - a place called Willow Wood - located just across the Ohio River from West Virginia and Kentucky.
-I grew up on a small farm and an apple orchard with my dad, a self-taught electrician and maintenance supervisor, and my mom, a secretary for the county courthouse.
-After graduating from Symmes Valley High School in 2007, I became a first generation college student when I enrolled into Marshall University in Huntington, West Virginia.
-I graduated from Marshall University in 2011 and received a bachelor’s degree in biomedical sciences and biochemistry.
-Later, I completed my medical school education and training at The Ohio University Heritage College of Osteopathic Medicine in Athens, Ohio.
-As a senior medical student, I spent an additional year working for the medical college, teaching first and second year medical students, designing and implementing parts of the curriculum, and receiving supplemental training in academic medicine.
-One of my core philosophies as a physician is to treat the patient, not the disease.
-I believe that every person is a unit of body, mind, and spirit and all of those elements are interconnected.
-Ultimately, combined training in internal medicine and psychiatry felt like a natural path for me.
-In pursuing it, I hope to improve access to both primary care and psychiatry in rural, underserved areas like my home community.
-My academic interests include addiction, substance abuse, hospice and palliative care, transgender Health care, women’s Health care, rural medicine, and academic medicine.
-Outside of work, I enjoy spending time with my family (including my little Italian Greyhound dog named Nero) and friends, playing video games, watching movies, painting, gardening, making craft projects, traveling, and photography.
+Dr. Shepherd comes from rural Southern Ohio - a place called Willow Wood - located just across the Ohio River from West Virginia and Kentucky.
+She grew up on a small farm and an apple orchard with her dad, a self-taught electrician and maintenance supervisor, and her mom, a secretary for the county courthouse.
+After graduating from Symmes Valley High School in 2007, she became a first generation college student when she enrolled into Marshall University in Huntington, West Virginia.
+She graduated from Marshall University in 2011 and received a bachelor’s degree in biomedical sciences and biochemistry.
+Later, she completed her medical school education and training at The Ohio University Heritage College of Osteopathic Medicine in Athens, Ohio.
+As a senior medical student, she spent an additional year working for the medical college, teaching first and second year medical students, designing and implementing parts of the curriculum, and receiving supplemental training in academic medicine.
+One of her core philosophies as a physician is to treat the patient, not the disease.
+She believes that every person is a unit of body, mind, and spirit and all of those elements are interconnected.
+Ultimately, combined training in internal medicine and psychiatry felt like a natural path for her.
+In pursuing it, she hopes to improve access to both primary care and psychiatry in rural, underserved areas like her home community.
+Her academic interests include addiction, substance abuse, hospice and palliative care, transgender health care, women’s health care, rural medicine, and academic medicine.
+Outside of work, she enjoys spending time with her family (including my little Italian Greyhound dog named Nero) and friends, playing video games, watching movies, painting, gardening, making craft projects, traveling, and photography.

-Mr. Spencer grew up in Nashua and Litchfield, NH.
+Dr. Spencer grew up in Nashua and Litchfield, NH.
 Undergrad: Brigham Young University – Provo.
 Medical School: Lake Erie College of Osteopathic Medicine – Erie.
-Career / Professional interests: My poor wife.
-I cook up some new career idea every day...
+Career / Professional interests: His poor wife.
+He cooks up some new career idea every day...
 Integrative and Integrated (believe it or not there is a difference) medicine, pain, addiction osteopathic manipulation, acupuncture, psychotherapy, exercise as medicine, nutrition, brain stimulation, physician burnout, physician leadership, and Health care advocacy.
-Hobbies / Interests: Bicycling, positive psychology, social psychology (Dan Ariely, Malcom Gladwell), Netflix (Halfway through NCIS), family time- i.e. playing with my cute, perfect, adorable, utterly squishable baby girl.
+Hobbies / Interests: Bicycling, positive psychology, social psychology (Dan Ariely, Malcom Gladwell), Netflix (Halfway through NCIS), family time- i.e. playing with his cute, perfect, adorable, utterly squishable baby girl.
 Hopefully when life settles down a little: Grappling, fishing, hunting, rock climbing, permaculture gardening, and travel.
-Other fun stuff: I almost always have a jar of nutella on me for snacking purposes.
-My wife won't tell you but she holds a world title in ballroom dance.
+Other fun stuff: He almost always has a jar of Nutella on him for snacking purposes.
+His wife won't tell you but she holds a world title in ballroom dance.